mradenovic/granoogle/README.md

 Granoogle is a collection of content scripts that will add following functionality to Granot Moving Software:
   * Working
-    * Address autocomplete on Granot Entry form.
+    * Address autocomplete on Entry Form.
     * Search communication history in Gmail
     * Show the route in Google maps starting with the parking lot address
+    * Address autocomplete on Extra Stop page
   * Work in progress
     * Include extra stops in route
     * Send an email with job details to crew members with Gmail